CustomAdaptor in Syncfusion Angular Grid

 Delete Record

-To delete a record from your Syncfusion Grid, you can utilize the HttpDelete method in your controller.
+To delete a record from the Syncfusion Grid, utilize the HttpDelete method in the controller.
 Below is a sample implementation:

 /// <summary>